Seosan: Haemieupseong Fortress

-Yeosutgol Holy Ground (해미순교성지)
+Yeosutgol Holy Ground

-Approximately 200 meters from Haemieupseong Fortress is the Yeosutgol Holy Ground, where Korean Catholics were buried alive, drowned and otherwise killed en masse during the Byeongin Persecutions.
+Approximately 200 m from Haemieupseong Fortress is the Yeosutgol Holy Ground (해미순교성지), where Korean Catholics were buried alive, drowned and otherwise killed en masse during the Byeongin Persecutions.
 Although most of the site's remains were washed away by flooding, some of them were rediscovered in 1935.
 The site now contains a large memorial hall devoted to those who were martyred for their faith and is now a major Catholic pilgrimage site.

-Yeonghyeon-ri Rock-carved Buddha Triad (용현리 마애여래삼존상)
+Yeonghyeon-ri Rock-carved Buddha Triad

-During the Three Kingdoms period (~ 57 BCE – 668 CE), the Seosan-Haemi area was under the control of Baekje, and although there are very few ruins from this period in the Seosan-Haemi area, the Yeonghyeon-ri Rock-carved Buddha triad is a phenomenal exception.
-Carved in either the late 6th or early 7th century CE, the carving consists of a Buddha standing on a lotus leaf, flanked by two Bodhisattva.
+During the Three Kingdoms period (c.
+57 BCE – 668 CE), the Seosan-Haemi area was under the control of Baekje, and although there are very few ruins from this period in the Seosan-Haemi area, the Yeonghyeon-ri Rock-carved Buddha triad (용현리 마애여래삼존상) is an exception.
+Carved in either the late 6th or early 7th century CE, the carving consists of a Buddha standing on a lotus leaf, flanked by two bodhisattva.
 Although this carving has been designated a National Treasure of Korea, it receives relatively few visitors due to its isolation.
 The carving is best viewed in the morning, when the entirety of the triad is illuminated by the rising sun, and is accessible by local buses from Seosan and Unsan-ri, or by a half-hour drive or ninety-minute bike ride directly from Seosan.